Lamb and Wild Rice Dolmas or Dolmades

 Rice

-- Mix the lamb and remaining stuffing ingredients, including the soaked rice.
-At this point, inspect your grape leaves, if they’re pickled aggressively, consider rinsing them.
+- Mix the ground lamb and remaining stuffing ingredients, including the soaked rice.
+At this point prepare grape leaves, if they’re pickled aggressively, and very tart or salty, rinse them in water.
+Fresh grape leaves can be blanched in boiling water for 5 seconds.

 - Pat the grape leaves dry, then, working on a large worksurface, lay out the leaves, vein-side up.
-Put 1 tablespoon or so of the stuffing on the middle of each leaf, then fold in the sides and loosely wrap them up into packages.
+Put 1 tablespoon or so of the stuffing on the middle of each leaf, then fold in the sides, rolling the grape leaves into packages.

 Cooking